 In its (German-language) Frequently Asked Questions, the German Federal Ministry for Economic Affairs and Climate Action states that, in principle, EU operators can continue to exercise shareholder rights resulting from a participation already existing at the time of the entry into force of the prohibition (such as a claim to profit distribution, voting rights at the shareholders' meeting or control rights).
-However, according to the Ministry the exercise of shareholder rights may not be used to contribute to a change in the shareholding structure (e.g. an increase of the own shareholding or the share of the Russian Direct Investment Fund).
+However, according to the German Federal Ministry for Economic Affairs and Climate Action, the exercise of shareholder rights may not be used to contribute to a change in the shareholding structure (e.g. an increase of the own shareholding or the share of the Russian Direct Investment Fund).
 Exceptions could only be conceivable in individual cases, e.g. if an obligation to make additional contributions was already bindingly agreed in the context of the old investment.